dabreegster/odjitter/README.md

                 Print help information

             --min-distance-meters <MIN_DISTANCE_METERS>
-                Guarantee that jittered points are at least this distance apart [default: 1.0]
+                Guarantee that jittered origin and destination points are at least this distance apart [default: 1.0]

             --od-csv-path <OD_CSV_PATH>
                 The path to a CSV file with aggregated origin/destination data